spettersson/splunk4patientprivacy/data_guide.md

 | **API** (REST API polling) | [Splunk Heavy Forwarder (HF)](https://docs.splunk.com/Documentation/Splunk/latest/Forwarding/Deployaheavyforwarder) | **Splunk Enterprise/Cloud** |
 | **Database tables**  | [Splunk Heavy Forwarder (HF)](https://docs.splunk.com/Documentation/Splunk/latest/Forwarding/Deployaheavyforwarder) | **Splunk Enterprise/Cloud** |

-A common scenario is that the system writes the logs to text files which subsequently can collected by a [Splunk UF](https://docs.splunk.com/Documentation/Forwarder/latest/Forwarder/Abouttheuniversalforwarder) and sent to Splunk Enterprise/Cloud.
+A likely scenario is that the system you want to collect logs from supports writing logs different text files which subsequently can collected by a [Splunk UF](https://docs.splunk.com/Documentation/Forwarder/latest/Forwarder/Abouttheuniversalforwarder) and sent to Splunk Enterprise/Cloud.

 On each individual Splunk UF, there should exist a configuration file called [inputs.conf](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Inputsconf) that instructs what log source(s) to collect and how.

-In inputs.conf, you define a monitor stanza that instructs the Splunk Universal Forwarder (UF) where to collect logs from—whether a specific file or directory.
+In inputs.conf, you define a monitor stanza that instructs the Splunk UF where to collect logs from—whether a specific file or directory.
 The UF continuously monitors the specified path, ingesting new log records as they are written.
 Within the stanza, you also specify the sourcetype to assign to the log source and the index where the data should be stored (this information will be carried over to Splunk Enterprise/Cloud).
 As a rule of thumb, if different log sources require distinct sourcetypes or indexes, each should have its own dedicated monitor stanza.

 Example monitor stanza:
 ```ini